jac63777/group12-Software-Engineering-Project/README.md

 | **GET**    | `/api/addresses/{id}`  | None                      | Fetches an address by ID        |
 | **DELETE**    | `/api/addresses/{id}`| None                     | Deletes an address by ID        |

-I believe the address IDs are a little unecessary, but they are there should you need them for any reason.
+I believe the address endpoints are a little unecessary, but they are there should you need them for any reason.
 These can also be accessed through a GET request on a specific customer.